Cartflows Review: Can You Control Checkout, Master Funnels, and Boost Your Income?

 Second, Cartflows is a lot less expensive than the competition.
 Like, a lot.
 If you're running Leadpages + checkout software, you might be going into the near-triple digits per month.
 Clickfunnels works as a full service software, but it runs at least $99 per month.

-Cartflows is a literal fraction of the price of other tools.
+Cartflows is a literal fraction of the price of most sales funnel builders and other tools.

 Third, Cartflows works as a checkout software and as a funnel software.
-This means that you can maximize the revenue from each checkout by offering upsells and downsells that your customers want.
+This means that you can maximize the revenue from each checkout and create sales funnels offering upsells and downsells that your customers want.

 I think if you're already selling, Cartflows is a no-brainer.
 It's less expensive than other tools while still being super powerful.